 Practice area rankings were produced both nationally and within 178 metropolitan areas across the United States.

 Because some practice areas have minimal presence in particular legal markets, or because there was not enough

 data garnered for proper evaluation, some practice areas that are covered in our research are not represented in the

-For the second year, one law firm in 79 of the practice areas ranked nationally will receive the prestigious
+For the third year, one law firm in each of 87 practice areas will receive the prestigious

 designation have an impressive overall performance in our research of a given practice area,

-representing a significant showing in the 2013 U.S.News – Best Lawyers® “Best Law Firms” initiative.
+representing a significant showing in the 2014 U.S.News – Best Lawyers “Best Law Firms” initiative.